mattscottjones/CF-Instacart/README.md

 3. Scripts: Jupyter notebooks containing all code
 4. Analysis: Visualizations used in the analysis
 5. Sent to Client: Final Excel report

+_Data wrangling/cleaning and analysis steps are all documented in both the scripts and final Excel report_

 ## DATA